-- 9.7.
+- 9.6.
 Turning to the regional approach, Future Wales locates the application site within the south west catchment area.
 The published document, at page 153, sets out how the provision of renewable energy is vital for the south west to play its role in decarbonising.
-It states (inter alia) (own emphasis underlined and in bold) "It is vital the region plays its role in decarbonisation and supports the realisation of renewable energy.
+It states (inter alia) "It is vital the region plays its role in decarbonisation and supports the realisation of renewable energy.
 Policies 17 and 18 set out Future Wales' approach to renewable energy generation across Wales.
 There is strong potential for wind, marine and solar energy generation and Strategic and Local Development Plans should provide a framework for generation and associated infrastructure.
-The Welsh Government wishes to see energy generation, storage and management play a role in supporting the South West economy". - 9.8.
+The Welsh Government wishes to see energy generation, storage and management play a role in supporting the South West economy". - 9.7.
 As discussed above in this section and set out in detail within the supporting LVIA, the Green Wedge performs in providing both physical and perceived visual separation due to the landscape context and disposition of settlements.
 With the proposed development in place, there would be no material change regarding this, its current position would maintain distinct settlements and safeguard their separate identities.
 The proposals would sit low in the landscape and retain the current landscape structure and would always be seen and appreciated in the context of a settlement fringe environment.
 The physical and visual separation would continue to remain and prevail with the proposed development in place.
 Openness of the countryside would be protected within the landscape framework.
-The proposed development would act as a buffer between settlements and prevents potential settlement coalescence which housing development for example clearly does. - 9.9.
+The proposed development would act as a buffer between settlements and prevents potential settlement coalescence which housing development for example clearly does. - 9.8.
 Under the legislation, developers are required to provide a summary of all issues raised in response to the statutory consultation and show how the responses have been addressed.
 The applicant will endeavour to record all comments received.
 Wherever possible, comments and suggestions will feed into the final plans.
 However, it is important to note that some comments may not always be overcome through the consultation exercise and that sometimes people have contradictory views.
-Where changes have not been made based on the feedback received, justification will be provided in the Consultation Report that will be prepared and submitted to support the final application submission.
+Where changes have not been made based on the feedback received, justification is provided in the accompanying Consultation Report.